-22 Segmented disclosure
+21 Segmented disclosure

 The Company operates in two geographical and two operating segments.
 The operating segments are managed separately based on the nature of operations.
-Mining operations consists of the Cerro Prieto project currently operational and the Puma and Esperanza exploration and evaluation projects.
+Mining operations consists of the Cerro Prieto and Esperanza projects currently operational

 All of the Company's revenue is generated in Mexico.
 Other selected financial information by geographical segment is as follows: